Residential Tenancies Board

 • A room that you rent in your landlord's home

-• Properties in which the spouse, parent or child of the landlord lives.
+• A property where the landlord's spouse, parent or child lives.
 This applies to informal family arrangements where there is no tenancy agreement in writing.
 However, the Act does cover formal agreements between family members, for example where a lease has been signed

 • Local authority housing